About

 • In the 1970s, inflation brought the park district (MetroParks) to a financial pinch.
 A fundraising campaign set a goal of raising $500,000 a year beyond the levy income.
 Most of this came from the Federal Land and Water Conservation Fund administered by the state.
 The rest was provided by donations, income from trust funds and the local government fund.

-In May 1984, voters renewed the 0.5 mill levy was for another 10 years.
+• In May 1984, voters renewed the 0.5 mill levy was for another 10 years.

-• In 1988, the MetroParks passed a 0.7 mill, 10 year increase levy, canceling the then current 0.5 mill levy.
+• In 1988, the MetroParks passed a 0.7 mill, 10-year increase levy, canceling the then current 0.5 mill levy.

 • In 1994, Montgomery County voters approved a 10 year, 1.2 mill levy.
 The purpose of the levy was to provide additional funds needed to implement a plan to protect and enhance the area’s major river corridors while continuing to provide a high level of services at existing park sites.

-• In 2000, the citizens of Montgomery County showed overwhelming support of MetroParks by passing a new 1.8 mill, 10 year levy (to replace the 1.2 mill levy) with a 65 percent vote in favor of the levy.
+• In 2000, the citizens of Montgomery County showed overwhelming support of MetroParks by passing a new 1.8 mill, 10-year levy (to replace the 1.2 mill levy) with a 65 percent vote in favor of the levy.

-the Miami Valley’s commitment to high quality, low cost educational and recreational opportunities, as well as their understanding of the need to preserve and protect green spaces for future generations.
+• In November 2009, in spite of a recession, citizens soundly chose to protect our parks by passing a replacement 1.8 mill, 10-year levy.
+Their approval by nearly 71 percent demonstrated the Miami Valley’s commitment to high quality, low cost educational and recreational opportunities, as well as their understanding of the need to preserve and protect green spaces for future generations.

 • On Nov.
 6, 2018, Montgomery County residents overwhelmingly voted yes on Issue 6, a 10-year replacement levy of 1.8 mills, with a slight increase of 0.2 mills.
 Voters chose to “keep up our parks,” demonstrating they value Five Rivers MetroParks as a community asset that improves economic development and quality of life.
 The replacement levy funds approximately 87 percent of MetroParks’ work to protect and maintain local greenspace and waterways, as well as its work to provide clean, safe parks and opportunities for residents of all ages to enjoy the outdoors and have healthy, active lifestyles.
 It represents approximately 2% of the property taxes Montgomery County residents pay each year.